s-goldman/Dusty-Evolved-Star-Kit/docs/usage.rst

 	> desk grids

 This will display the available grids for fitting.
-Next you need to point the package to your csv file, and specify the distance and grid of choice:
+Next you need to point the package to your csv file, and specify the distance (in kpc) and grid of choice:

 .. code-block:: console